silver-xu/racv-challenge-ui/README.md

 ## Summary

-> This repository is the ReactJS Web App for the RACV interview Code Challenge.
-It is only intended for this purpose and will be deleted straight away.
+> This repository is the ReactJS Web App Part for the RACV interview Code Challenge.
+It is only intended for this purpose and will be deleted straight after.

 ## Features